About the Network for Inclusive Excellence

-- 40 travel scholarships valued at $250 each.
-OPE and the Network for Inclusive Excellence will offer 40 scholarships to undergraduate and graduate students who attend the Oshkosh Placement Exchange.
+- 20 travel scholarships valued at $250 each.
+OPE and the Network for Inclusive Excellence will offer 20 scholarships to undergraduate and graduate students who attend the Oshkosh Placement Exchange.
 We have recently titled the travel scholarships as the Network for Inclusive Excellence/James M. Chitwood Travel Scholarships.
-During the summer and fall of 2019 we actively promoted these scholarship opportunities during our Oshkosh Placement Exchange “On the Road” series.
+We actively promoted these scholarship opportunities during our Oshkosh Placement Exchange “On the Road” series.
 There is a clear need for financial assistance for many of our candidates again this year.
 The scholarships that are granted allow candidates to effectively afford attending the Oshkosh Placement Exchange.

 - You will assist in funding the jointly sponsored and hosted Oshkosh Placement Exchange Social on Saturday night at the Oshkosh Convention Center.
 Your funds will be used to purchase food and beverage that will be enjoyed by all candidates, employers and other special guests who attend this wonderful social.